Can I Get Custody of My Grandchildren?

 Another point of contention can arise tied into who actually had physical care of a child.
 In cases in which the child has just been left with the grandparents, the facts and evidence are clear.
 However, there are cases in which parent and child live in the grandparents’ home.
 Thus, the waters become muddied in terms of whose care the child is/was really in.
 When litigating these issues, outcomes will hinge on who was doing the cooking, bathing, nurturing, school duties, medical appointments, and really making the decisions related to a child.
 Proving who provides the financial support can also matter.

-If you are a grandparent seeking custody of your grandchildren, or a parent facing a custody action filed by the grandparents, the Denver family law firm of Plog & Stein can help you.
+If you are a grandparent seeking custody of your grandchildren, or a parent facing a custody action filed by the grandparents, the Denver family lawyers of Plog & Stein can help you.
 With over 70 combined years of family law experience, we understand what it takes to deal with these legal matters.

 We can also help you seeking grandparent visitation pursuant to C.R.S.
 19-1-117.
 To have the legal right to seek grandparent visitation (called “standing”), a grandparent, or great grandparent must either be he parent or grandparent of a parent who is deceased or there must have been a prior case involving custody of a child.
 This can include a parental responsibilities, juvenile dependency and neglect, or paternity case.
 Petitions for grandparent visitation can only be filed once every two (2) years from the date of disposition of the last request.
-As such, it particularly important to make sure documents filed with the court are correct and persuasive.
+As such, it’s particularly important to make sure documents filed with the court are correct and persuasive.
 Likewise, presentation and argument at hearing matter.